 In this article, you will learn a few methods to swap columns in Excel.
 You will see how to drag columns with a mouse and how to move a few non-contiguous columns at a time.
-The latter is often considered unfeasible, but in fact there's a tool that allows moving non-adjacent columns in Excel 2016, 2013 and 2010 in a click.
+The latter is often considered unfeasible, but in fact there's a tool that allows moving non-adjacent columns in Excel 365 - 2010 in a click.

 If you extensively use Excel tables in your daily work, you know that whatever logical and well thought-out a table's structure is, you have to reorder the columns every now and then.
 For example, you might need to swap a couple of columns to view their data side-by-side.
 Of course, you can try to hide the neighboring columns for a while, however this is not always the best approach because you may need to see data in those columns as well.

 Surprisingly, Microsoft Excel does not provide a straightforward way to perform this common operation.
 If you try to simply drag a column name, which appears to be the most obvious way to move columns, you might be confused to find that it does not work.